-Meet Professor Cade Charlton, a professor of the Special Education program here in the McKay School of Education!
+Meet Dr. Cade Charlton, a professor in the Counseling Psychology and Special Education department here in the McKay School of Education!

 Cade wanted to become a teacher because he understands that teaching opens up a new world to kids.
 Kids need teachers to help them learn new skills - especially those who learn in different ways.
 In his own words he explains that as "you teach a 'difficult' student new skills, you in turn see them in a whole new light."
 Four years ago, after working with public schools for 10 years, Cade joined us here at BYU.

 Cade remembers a particularly impactful teaching moment that encapsulates the joys of teaching for him personally.
 He was working with a young non-verbal student whose family was struggling.
-Cade communicated mainly with the father who was mostly just caring for his son rather than having meaningful interactions with him.
+He communicated mainly with the father who struggled to have meaningful interactions with his child.
 On one occasion, Cade worked with the student on communication skills while the father was present.
 Although the language produced by the child was hard to understand, it was the first time that father and son were communicating and engaging with one another.
 Cade shared that “it was amazing to watch a parent who was closed off to their child open and connect with their child.”

 According to Cade, the McKay School prepares students to become teachers through a mixture of clinical experiences informed through coursework, but he advises that this is meant to help you learn how to look at the world; the skills and knowledge of theory gained in classes must be tested out by the perspective teacher.
 Cade pointed out that the McKay School's Special Education program offers plenty of opportunities to be in the classrooms, starting with the introductory course, CPSE 203.

 The program prides itself on having their students in schools half the time, meaning that the time for their students to test out their skills is increased dramatically from University students who spend all their time cooped up in lecture halls.
 The McKay School experience also includes the opportunity to make connections, both locally and internationally.